techfolios/template-old/essays/the-good-the-bad-javascript.md

 ---

 ## **THE GOOD**
-  Javascript is a great language for beginners as it is very basic in the sense that
+  Javascript is a great language for beginners as it is a very basic language.
+Variables are defined by let, const, or var rather than int, string, etc.